 In relation to dismissals for misconduct, in assessing fairness Employment Tribunals look at whether employers have complied with the ACAS Code of Practice.
 The Code is explored in greater detail in Chapter 11.
-Employers are also advised to refer to the ACAS handbook on 'Discipline at Work'.
+Employers are also advised to refer to the ACAS guide on 'Discipline and grievances at work.'.
 The ACAS Code sets out particular principles which underpin the core elements of dismissal procedures to ensure that issues are dealt with fairly.
 The core principles are that:

-- employers and employees should raise and deal with issues promptly and should not unreasonably delay meetings, decisions or confirmation of those decisions; - > employers should act consistently; - employers should carry out all necessary investigations to establish the facts of anu case: - employers should inform employees of the basis and nature of the allegation, giving an opportunity to put the case for the defence forward in response before any final decision is made; - employers should allow employees to be accompanied at any formal disciplinary hearing; and - employers should allow employees to appeal against any decision made.
+- employers and employees should raise and deal with issues promptly and should not unreasonably delay meetings, decisions or confirmation of those decisions; - > employers should act consistently; - employers should carry out all necessary investigations to establish the facts of any case; - > employers should inform employees of the basis and nature of the allegation, giving an opportunity to put the case for the defence forward in response before any final decision is made; - employers should allow employees to be accompanied at any formal disciplinary hearing; and - > employers should allow employees to appeal against any decision made.